This site is intended for US healthcare professionals only

 WARNINGS AND PRECAUTIONS

-Hemorrhage: Severe and fatal hemorrhages occurred with CABOMETYX.
-The incidence of Grade 3 to 5 hemorrhagic events was 5% in CABOMETYX patients in RCC, HCC, and DTC studies.
-Discontinue CABOMETYX for Grade 3 or 4 hemorrhage and prior to surgery as recommended.
-Do not administer CABOMETYX to patients who have a recent history of hemorrhage, including hemoptysis, hematemesis, or melena.
+Hemorrhage: CABOMETYX can cause severe and fatal hemorrhages.
+The incidence of Grade 3-5 hemorrhagic events was 5% in CABOMETYX patients in RCC, HCC, and DTC studies.
+Discontinue CABOMETYX for Grade 3-4 hemorrhage and before surgery.
+Do not administer to patients who have a recent history of hemorrhage, including hemoptysis, hematemesis, or melena.

-Perforations and Fistulas: Fistulas, including fatal cases, occurred in 1% of CABOMETYX patients.
-Gastrointestinal (GI) perforations, including fatal cases, occurred in 1% of CABOMETYX patients.
-Monitor patients for signs and symptoms of fistulas and perforations, including abscess and sepsis.
-Discontinue CABOMETYX in patients who experience a Grade 4 fistula or a GI perforation.
+Perforations and Fistulas: Fistulas, including fatal cases, and gastrointestinal (GI) perforations, including fatal cases, each occurred in 1% of CABOMETYX patients.
+Monitor for signs and symptoms, and discontinue CABOMETYX in patients with Grade 4 fistulas or GI perforation.

-Thrombotic Events: CABOMETYX increased the risk of thrombotic events.
+Thrombotic Events: CABOMETYX can cause arterial or venous thromboembolic event.
 Venous thromboembolism occurred in 7% (including 4% pulmonary embolism) and arterial thromboembolism in 2% of CABOMETYX patients.
-Fatal thrombotic events occurred in CABOMETYX patients.
-Discontinue CABOMETYX in patients who develop an acute myocardial infarction or serious arterial or venous thromboembolic events that require medical intervention.
+Fatal thrombotic events have occurred.
+Discontinue CABOMETYX in patients who develop an acute myocardial infarction or serious arterial or venous thromboembolic events.

 Hypertension and Hypertensive Crisis: CABOMETYX can cause hypertension, including hypertensive crisis.
 Hypertension was reported in 37% (16% Grade 3 and <1% Grade 4) of CABOMETYX patients.
+In CABINET (n=195), hypertension occurred in 65% (26% Grade 3) of CABOMETYX patients.
 Do not initiate CABOMETYX in patients with uncontrolled hypertension.
 Monitor blood pressure regularly during CABOMETYX treatment.
-Withhold CABOMETYX for hypertension that is not adequately controlled with medical management; when controlled, resume at a reduced dose.
-Permanently discontinue CABOMETYX for severe hypertension that cannot be controlled with anti-hypertensive therapy or for hypertensive crisis.
+Withhold CABOMETYX for hypertension that is not adequately controlled; when controlled, resume at a reduced dose.
+Permanently discontinue CABOMETYX for severe hypertension that cannot be controlled with antihypertensive therapy or for hypertensive crisis.

-Diarrhea: Diarrhea occurred in 62% of CABOMETYX patients.
-Grade 3 diarrhea occurred in 10% of CABOMETYX patients.
+Diarrhea: CABOMETYX can cause diarrhea and it occurred in 62% (10% Grade 3) of treated patients.
 Monitor and manage patients using antidiarrheals as indicated.
-Withhold CABOMETYX until improvement to ≤ Grade 1, resume at a reduced dose.
+Withhold CABOMETYX until improvement to ≤ Grade 1; resume at a reduced dose.

-Palmar-Plantar Erythrodysesthesia (PPE): PPE occurred in 45% of CABOMETYX patients.
-Grade 3 PPE occurred in 13% of CABOMETYX patients.
-Withhold CABOMETYX until improvement to Grade 1 and resume at a reduced dose for intolerable Grade 2 PPE or Grade 3 PPE.
+Palmar-Plantar Erythrodysesthesia (PPE): CABOMETYX can cause PPE and it occurred in 45% of treated patients (13% Grade 3).
+Withhold CABOMETYX until PPE resolves or decreases to Grade 1 and resume at a reduced dose for intolerable Grade 2 PPE or Grade 3 PPE.

 Adrenal Insufficiency: CABOMETYX in combination with nivolumab can cause primary or secondary adrenal insufficiency.
-For Grade 2 or higher adrenal insufficiency, initiate symptomatic treatment, including hormone replacement as clinically indicated.
+Adrenal insufficiency occurred in 4.7% (15/320) of patients with RCC who received CABOMETYX with nivolumab, including Grade 3 (2.2%), and Grade 2 (1.9%) adverse reactions.
 Withhold CABOMETYX and/or nivolumab and resume CABOMETYX at a reduced dose depending on severity.

 Proteinuria: Proteinuria was observed in 8% of CABOMETYX patients.
 Monitor urine protein regularly during CABOMETYX treatment.
 For Grade 2 or 3 proteinuria, withhold CABOMETYX until improvement to ≤ Grade 1 proteinuria; resume CABOMETYX at a reduced dose.
 Discontinue CABOMETYX in patients who develop nephrotic syndrome.

-Osteonecrosis of the Jaw (ONJ): ONJ occurred in <1% of CABOMETYX patients.
-ONJ can manifest as jaw pain, osteomyelitis, osteitis, bone erosion, tooth or periodontal infection, toothache, gingival ulceration or erosion, persistent jaw pain, or slow healing of the mouth or jaw after dental surgery.
+Osteonecrosis of the Jaw (ONJ): CABOMETYX can cause ONJ and it occurred in <1% of treated patients.
 Perform an oral examination prior to CABOMETYX initiation and periodically during treatment.
 Advise patients regarding good oral hygiene practices.
-Withhold CABOMETYX for at least 3 weeks prior to scheduled dental surgery or invasive dental procedures, if possible.
-Withhold CABOMETYX for development of ONJ until complete resolution, resume at a reduced dose.
+Withhold CABOMETYX for at least 3 weeks prior to scheduled dental surgery or invasive dental procedures.
+Withhold CABOMETYX for development of ONJ until complete resolution; resume at a reduced dose.

-Impaired Wound Healing: Wound complications occurred with CABOMETYX.
+Impaired Wound Healing: CABOMETYX can cause impaired wound healing.
 Withhold CABOMETYX for at least 3 weeks prior to elective surgery.
-Do not administer CABOMETYX for at least 2 weeks after major surgery and until adequate wound healing.
+Do not administer for at least 2 weeks after major surgery and until adequate wound healing.
 The safety of resumption of CABOMETYX after resolution of wound healing complications has not been established.

-Reversible Posterior Leukoencephalopathy Syndrome (RPLS): RPLS, a syndrome of subcortical vasogenic edema diagnosed by characteristic findings on MRI, can occur with CABOMETYX.
-Evaluate for RPLS in patients presenting with seizures, headache, visual disturbances, confusion, or altered mental function.
+Reversible Posterior Leukoencephalopathy Syndrome (RPLS): CABOMETYX can cause RPLS.
+Perform evaluation for RPLS and diagnose by characteristic finding on MRI any patient presenting with seizures, headache, visual disturbances, confusion, or altered mental function.
 Discontinue CABOMETYX in patients who develop RPLS.

-Hypocalcemia: CABOMETYX can cause hypocalcemia.
-Based on the safety population, hypocalcemia occurred in 13% of patients treated with CABOMETYX, including Grade 3 in 2% and Grade 4 in 1% of patients.
-Laboratory abnormality data were not collected in CABOSUN.
+Hypocalcemia: CABOMETYX can cause hypocalcemia, with the highest incidence in DTC patients.
+Based on the safety population, hypocalcemia occurred in 13% of CABOMETYX patients (2% Grade 3 and 1% Grade 4).

 Monitor blood calcium levels and replace calcium as necessary during treatment.
-Withhold and resume at reduced dose upon recovery or permanently discontinue CABOMETYX depending on severity.
+Withhold and resume CABOMETYX at a reduced dose upon recovery or permanently discontinue CABOMETYX depending on severity.

 Embryo-Fetal Toxicity: CABOMETYX can cause fetal harm.
-Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
-Verify the pregnancy status of females of reproductive potential prior to initiating CABOMETYX and advise them to use effective contraception during treatment and for 4 months after the last dose.
+Advise pregnant women of the potential risk to a fetus and advise females of reproductive potential to use effective contraception during treatment with CABOMETYX and for 4 months after the last dose.

 ADVERSE REACTIONS